alejandrohagan/fpaR/README.md

 ### **Time Intelligence Functions**

-A comprehensive set of time-based analytical functions to track trends over different periods.
+A comprehensive set of time-based functions to track trends over different periods.

 *Support for non-standard calendars (e.g., 5-5-4 fiscal calendar) is